G-groups of Cohen-Macaulay Rings with $n$-Cluster Tilting Objects: Introduction

 The immense usefulness of Theorem \ref{k0mod} lies in the fact that the computation of $G_0(R)$ has been reduced to linear algebra, as the Auslander-Reiten homomorphism can be readily computed from the Auslander-Reiten quiver.
 This quickly leads to the explicit computation of $G_0(R)$ for all simple singularities of finite type (see \cite{Y}, Proposition 13.10).
 One can quickly see that these groups are often not $\ints$.

 \vs

 Moving up one rung on the $K$-theory ladder, it is well-known that $K_1(R) := K_1(\proj R)\cong R^*$ (see (\cite{VS}, Example 1.6)).
-However, the structure of $G_1(R)$ was not known for some time until the work of H. Holm \cite{H} and \cite{v2}.
-In the former, computing $G_1(R)$ was carried out over an $R$ which has finite representation type and it was found that $G_1(R)$ could be computed as a specified quotient of $\aut_R(M)_\ab$, with $M$ a representation generator for the category $\mcm R$.
-In the latter, the key ingredient to the computation of these $G$-groups was found: An $n$-cluster tilting object.
-The definition of an $n$-cluster tilting object is technical (see Definition \ref{ncluster}), but generalizes the condition that $R$ has finite Cohen-Macaulay type.
-In fact, $R$ has finite Cohen-Macaulay type if and only if $\mcm R$ has a $1$-cluster tilting object.
-The main theorem of \cite{v2} is the following.
+However, the structure of $G_1(R)$ was not known for some time until the work of H. Holm in \cite{H} and V. Navkal in \cite{v2}.
+In the former, computing $G_1(R)$ was carried out over an $R$ which has finite Cohen-Macaulay type and it was found that $G_1(R)$ could be computed as an explicit quotient of $\aut_R(M)_\ab$, with $M$ an additive generator for the category maximal Cohen-Macaulay $R$-modules, $\mcm R$ (noting such an $M$ exists if and only if $R$ has finite Cohen-Macaulay type).
+The latter produced the following.

-\begin{theorem}(\cite{V}, Theorem 1.1) Assume that $R$ is Henselian and the category $\mcm R$ has an $n$-cluster tilting object $L$.
-Let $\mathfrak I$ be the set of isomorphism classes of indecomposable summands of $L$ and set $\mathfrak{I}_0 = \mathfrak{I}\backslash\left\{R \right\}$.
+\begin{theorem}(\cite{v2}, Theorem 1.3) Assume that $R$ is Henselian and the category $\mcm R$ has an $n$-cluster tilting object $L$.
+Let $ I$ be the set of isomorphism classes of indecomposable summands of $L$ and set $I_0 = I \backslash\left\{R \right\}$.
 Then there is a long exact sequence

 Where